rust-lang/reference/src/attributes/debugger.md

 # Debugger attributes

-he following [attributes] are used for enhancing the debugging experience when using third-party debuggers like GDB or LLDB.
+The following [attributes] are used for enhancing the debugging experience when using third-party debuggers like GDB or LLDB.

 ## The `debugger_visualizer` attribute